oneforawe/react-next-ts/README.md

 See the [development notes](./doc/Development.md) for tips on setting up the repo properly with VSCode and some linting details.
-See the [web development](./doc/WebDev.md) notes for more general notes and elaboration on setup with pnpm and node.
+See the [web dev notes](./doc/WebDev.md) for more general notes and elaboration on setup with pnpm and node.
 And see the [creation notes](./doc/Creation.md) for details on how this repo was created and how to re-create it.

 ## Initial Readme Intro